-Studying in Spain is a great opportunity to get knowledge of the third most spoken language in the world, Spanish, and enjoy a vibrant student life in a Mediterranean atmosphere.
+Studying in Spain is a great opportunity to learn the third most spoken language in the world, and enjoy a vibrant student life in a Mediterranean atmosphere.
 The country provides a quality education within over 80 universities, as well as technical, polytechnic and engineering schools.
+Did you know that Spain’s best known business schools IE, IESE and ESADE rank year after year among the world’s top 20 for their MBA’s?

 Note that the growing number of universities are compliant with European standards, offering degree, master and doctorate courses since 2008-2009.

-Beside these courses, the Spanish higher education system also provides senior technician certificates such as the “Tecnico Superior” involving two years of vocational training.
+Besides these courses, the Spanish higher education system also provides senior technician certificates such as the “Técnico Superior” involving two years of vocational training.
 After two more years, the student is entitled to a “Grado”.

-University fees in Spain are quite low compared to other European countries, that is often less than €1,000 per year.
-To enroll in a Spanish university, you must be the holder of a diploma and pass proficiency tests for foreigners as well as Spanish language tests.
+Public university fees in Spain are quite low compared to other European countries, that is often less than €1,000 per year.
+To enrol in a Spanish university, you must be the holder of a diploma and pass proficiency tests for foreigners as well as Spanish language tests.
 Note that you may have to register for regional language courses in the province where you will be studying.

 The student visa